ong-bitcoin-argentina/DIDI-SSI-Docs/docs/ssi-concepts.md

 - **Validación / Validation**: es la seguridad de que una *credencial verificable* o una *presentación verificable*.
 - **Verificación / Verification**: es la evaluación de una *credencial verificable* o una *presentación verificable* es auténtica.

-## Notas importantes

-- A *verifiable presentation* expresses data from one or more *verifiable credentials*, and is packaged in such a way that the authorship of the data is verifiable.
-- A *holder* is usually, but not always, a subject of the *verifiable credentials* they are holding. *Holders* store their credentials in *credential repositories*.
-- A *verifiable credential* itself can be easily ported from one *repository* to another without the need to reissue the credential.
-- It is assumed the *verifiable credentials* remain with the *subject*, and if they are not, they were stolen by an attacker.
-- Certain types of *verifiable presentations* might contain data that is synthesized from, but do not contain, the original verifiable credentials.
-- If a single *verifiable credential* supports *selective disclosure*, then *holders* can present proofs of claims without revealing the entire *verifiable credential*.
-- *Issuers* can issue *verifiable credentials* that support *selective disclosure*.
-- The process of *verification* includes checking that: the credential (or presentation) conforms to the specification; the proof method is satisfied; and, if present, the status check succeeds.
-- This specification is constrained to verifying *verifiable credentials* and *verifiable presentations* regardless of their usage.
-Validating *verifiable credential*s or *verifiable presentations* is outside the scope of this specification.

 ## ¿Qué es una credencial verificable?
 El término "credencial" puede implicar cualquier conjunto (a prueba de manipulaciones) de información que alguna autoridad afirma que es verdadera sobre un individuo, y que le permite convencer a otros (que confían en esa autoridad) de estas verdades.
 Por ejemplo: un diploma expedido por una universidad demuestra que tienes un título educativo.
 Un pasaporte expedido por el gobierno de un país demuestra que eres un ciudadano.